tytydraco/yessleep/out/My_first_visit_to_the_Down_Under.md

 Then I thought about next Monday...

 Did I accept the job without realizing it?
-And what had I gotten myself involved in?
+And what exactly had I gotten myself into?